 Modifying High-Risk Foods for Babies

-- Apple: cook until very soft, grate or mash
+- Apple: cook until very soft, grate, mash, or slice into paper-thin slices

 - Berries: slice thinly or smash